ColOfAbRiX/the-road-to-fp/02_objects.md

 //   Boolean = false
 ```

-By all means, this is a language-level implementation of the [Singleton pattern][2].
+By all means, this is a language-level implementation of the well known [Singleton pattern][2].

+## Modules

 Another use case for objects is to use them as containers to modularize the application.
 You just
 forget everything about OOP and FP and you just create an object when you want to organize your code